Gwalior gharana: Ashtanga Gayaki

-A distinguishing feature of the gharana is its simplicity: well known ragas (melodic modes) rather than obscure ones are selected and sapaat (straight) taans (fast melodic sequences) is emphasized.
-While there is some limited raga vistar (melodic expansion) and alankar (melodic ornamentation) to enhance the beauty and meaning of the raga, there is no slow-tempo alap as in Kirana and there is no attempt to include tirobhava or melodic phrases to obscure the identity of the raga or add complexity.
-When the gharana is performed, the bandish (composition) is key as it provides the melody of the raga and indications on its performance.
+Each body has distinct subvarieties, but meend and behlava are considered the most important.

+Aesthetics

+This gharana is known for its commitment to simplicity.
+Often, musicians of this tradition opt for siddha and well-known ragas rather than aprachalita and obscure ones.

+Format

+Musicians of this tradition opt for taans that are sapaat (straight) rather than vakra (zig-zag).
+This tradition emphasizes vistara (melodic expansion) and alankara (melodic ornamentation) to develop the raga presentation.

+Tempo

+This tradition does not employ the extra slow tempo alap that other traditions (like Kirana) are known for.

+Vilambit khayals are still rendered relatively briskly, rarely below 30 bpm.
+For Gwalior khayaliyas, the bandish (composition) is key as it provides the melody of the raga and indications on its performance.
 While doing bol-baant (rhythmic play using the words of the bandish) the Gwalior style uses all the words of sthayi or antara in proper sequence, without disturbing their meaning.

-The behlava is a medium tempo rendition of the notes which follows the pattern of the aroha (ascent) and the avaroha (descent) of the raga.
-The behlava is divided into the asthayi (notes from "Ma" to "Sa") and the antara (noted from "Ma", "Pa", or "Dha" to "Pa" of the higher register).
+The behlava is a medium tempo rendition of the notes which follows the pattern of the aroha (ascent) and the avaroha(descent) of the raga.
+The behlava is divided into the asthayi (notes from Ma to Sa) and the antara (noted from Ma, Pa, or Dha to Pa of the higher register).
 The asthayi section is sung twice before the antara.
-Then follows a swar-vistar in a medium tempo using heavy meends (glides) and taans.
+Then follows a swar-vistara in a medium tempo using heavy meends (glides) and taans.
 The dugun-ka-alap follows in which groups of two or four note combinations are sung in quicker succession while the basic tempo remains the same.
 The bol-alap is the next part where the words of the text are sung in different ways.
 Then there is in faster tempo the murki where notes are sung with ornamentation.
 The bol-taans have melodic sequences set to the words of the bandish.
 The other taans, including the gamak, follow.

 The sapat taan is important to the Gwalior style.
 It is the singing of notes in a straight sequence and at a vilambit pace.
-Both Dhrupad and Khyal singing evolved in Gwalior and there are many overlaps.
+Both dhrupad and khayal singing evolved in Gwalior and there are many overlaps.
 In the khyal style there is one form, Mundi Dhrupad, that incorporates all the features of dhrupad singing but without the Mukhda.

-Common ragas include Alhaiya Bilawal, Yaman, Bhairav, Sarang, Shree, Hameer, Gaud Malhar, and Miya Ki Malhar.